Division of Korea: World War II

 At the Cairo Conference in November 1943, in the middle of World War II, Franklin D. Roosevelt, Winston Churchill and Chiang Kai-shek agreed that Japan should lose all the territories it had conquered by force.
-At the end of the conference, the three powers declared that they were, "mindful of the enslavement of the people of Korea, ... determined that in due course Korea shall become free and independent."
-Roosevelt floated the idea of a trusteeship over Korea, but did not obtain agreement from the other powers.
+At the end of the conference, the three powers declared that they were "mindful of the enslavement of the people of Korea, ... determined that in due course Korea shall become free and independent."
+Roosevelt floated the idea of a trusteeship over Korea but did not obtain agreement from the other powers.
 Roosevelt raised the idea with Joseph Stalin at the Tehran Conference in November 1943 and the Yalta Conference in February 1945.
-Stalin did not disagree, but advocated that the period of trusteeship be short.
+Stalin did not disagree but advocated that the period of trusteeship be short.

 At the Tehran and Yalta Conferences, Stalin promised to join his allies in the Pacific War in two to three months after victory in Europe.
 On 8 August 1945, two days after the first atomic bomb was dropped on Hiroshima, but before the second bomb was dropped at Nagasaki, the USSR declared war on Japan.
 As war began, the Commander-in-Chief of Soviet Forces in the Far East, Marshal Aleksandr Vasilevsky, called on Koreans to rise up against Japan, saying "a banner of liberty and independence is rising in Seoul".

-Soviet troops advanced rapidly, and the US government became anxious that they would occupy the whole of Korea.
+Soviet troops advanced rapidly, and the U.S. government became anxious that they would occupy the whole of Korea.
 On 10 August 1945 two young officers – Dean Rusk and Charles Bonesteel – were assigned to define an American occupation zone.
 Working on extremely short notice and completely unprepared, they used a National Geographic map to decide on the 38th parallel as the dividing line.
 They chose it because it divided the country approximately in half but would place the capital Seoul under American control.
 No experts on Korea were consulted.
 The two men were unaware that forty years before, Japan and pre-revolutionary Russia had discussed sharing Korea along the same parallel.
 Rusk later said that had he known, he "almost surely" would have chosen a different line.
 The division placed sixteen million Koreans in the American zone and nine million in the Soviet zone.
 Rusk observed, "even though it was further north than could be realistically reached by US forces, in the event of Soviet disagreement ... we felt it important to include the capital of Korea in the area of responsibility of American troops".
 He noted that he was "faced with the scarcity of US forces immediately available, and time and space factors, which would make it difficult to reach very far north, before Soviet troops could enter the area".
 To the surprise of the Americans, the Soviet Union immediately accepted the division.
 The agreement was incorporated into General Order No. 1 (approved on 17 August 1945) for the surrender of Japan.